Threshold Resonances, Critical Couplings, and Eigenvalue Bounds for Two-Particle Operators on $\mathbb{Z}^3$: Introduction

 A further source of motivation comes from the analysis of \emph{threshold phenomena}, which play a central role in modern few-body spectral theory.
 Remarkably, discrete lattice models often reproduce the key analytical features of their continuous counterparts, and this parallel has repeatedly proved to be both robust and insightful.
-A prominent example is the \emph{Efimov effect}~\cite{Efimov:1970}, first predicted for three-body systems in $\mathbb{R}^3$ and later established rigorously in a series of mathematical works~\cite{Ovchinnikov:1979,Sobolev:1993,Tamura:1991,Yafaev:1974}.
+A prominent example is the \emph{Efimov effect} \cite{Efimov:1970}, first predicted for three-body systems in $\mathbb{R}^3$ and later established rigorously in a series of mathematical works \cite{Ovchinnikov:1979,Sobolev:1993,Tamura:1991,Yafaev:1974}.

 Discrete analogues of the Efimov effect have been established for systems of three indistinguishable particles on a $\mathbb{Z}^3$ lattice.
-However, these results have so far been confined to zero-range, on-site pair interactions, as shown initially in~\cite{Lakaev:1993} and later generalized for arbitrary particles in~\cite{ALzM:2004}.
+However, these results have so far been confined to zero-range, on-site pair interactions, as shown initially in \cite{Lakaev:1993} and later generalized for arbitrary particles in \cite{ALzM:2004}.
 This demonstrated universality across continuous and discrete settings now motivates a systematic study of lattice Hamiltonians with finite-range, compactly supported interactions.
-In this more general context, the interaction range and lattice geometry are likely to produce novel spectral phenomena and qualitatively new types of threshold behavior.